 3. Visit local restaurants (that are busy)

-For obvious reasons, visiting local restaurants that don’t have the fancy looks are a great way to eat cheap in Thailand.
+For obvious reasons, visiting local restaurants that don’t have fancy looks is a great way to eat cheap in Thailand.
 But when you visit Thailand for the first time, you might find it scary to try new things due to the lack of knowledge of the local cuisine.
 As a general rule of thumb, visit restaurants that are packed with locals.
-Although some of these local restaurants can lack the hygiene you’re used to in Western countries, restaurants that are busy does have the (local) reputation to serve amazing, relatively clean food.
+Although some of these local restaurants can lack the hygiene you’re used to in Western countries, restaurants that are busy do have the (local) reputation to serve amazing, relatively clean food.

 4. Avoid touristic areas

 This tip is pretty obvious, but difficult to execute.
 There is a reason why touristic areas are popular to find Thai food and that’s because a lot of eateries and other business can be found at locations where many people gather.
 There is also a reason why restaurants outside these areas are cheaper because they must compete somehow to these restaurants in popular areas.

 But another reason why you should try to avoid touristic areas is that you will find completely different food at non-tourist areas as the restaurant that does serve Thai food in touristic areas often changed the flavour to the Western taste palate.
 Good examples can be found in our article about the best local food in Chiang Mai and the best local food in Bangkok, although some local dishes are not necessarily cheap due to the unique ingredients that are being used.
 In the next paragraph, we explain to you exactly how to find the best, cheap food in Thailand.

 5. Find cheap food with the TopTravelFoods app